Pennsylvania

 POLICY

-Telemedicine, for purposes of Medicaid payment, does not include telephone, asynchronous or store and forward technology or facsimile machines, electronic mail systems or remote patient monitoring devices.
-However, these technologies may be utilized as a part of the provision of a MA-covered service.
+Telehealth, for purposes of MA Program payment, does not include asynchronous or store and forward technology or facsimile machines, electronic mail systems or remote patient monitoring devices.
+However, these technologies may be utilized as a part of the provision of a MA covered service.

 CONDITIONS